SkyyWasTaken/PartyGamesUtils/README.md

 # PartyGamesUtils

 Party games related utilities.
-Currently only has a seek feature, hence the naming in some places.
-More features to be added soon.
+Currently only has PGS, a feature that allows you to requeue until you get the party game you want.